 Email: sengupta ''at'' vt.edu

 Recent news and updates

-- Invited networks talk at the 2017 IISA International Conference on Statistics at Hyderabad, India on Dec 27-30, 2017.
+- Upcoming: Invited networks talk at the 2018 IISA International Conference on Statistics at Gainesville, Florida on March 17-20, 2018.

-- Congratulations to Rachel Szabo, Andrew Bowers, and Han Liao: all of them are proud winners of Luther and Alice Hamlett Undergraduate Research awards by the Academy of Integrated Sciences!
-These awards will fund our Fall 2017 research on anomaly detection in networks.
+- Congratulations to Rachel Szabo, Hani Slamani, and Tara Amruthur: all of them are proud winners of Luther and Alice Hamlett Undergraduate Research awards by the Academy of Integrated Sciences!
+These awards will fund our Spring 2018 research on anomaly detection in networks.

 I graduated from the University of Illinois at Urbana-Champaign in July 2016 with a PhD in Statistics, where I studied with Yuguo Chen (network inference) and Xiaofeng Shao (modern resampling methods).
 My Erdős number is 3, via Yuguo Chen via Persi Diaconis.